TagCommander/angular-tag-commander/README.md

 TagCommanderProvider.trackRoutes(true);
 ```

-then you can configure the your route by using the tcRealoadOnly option in your route configuration
+then you can configure the your route by using the tcReloadOnly option in your route configuration

 ```js
 export const appRouteProvider = ['$routeProvider', '$locationProvider', function ($routeProvider, $locationProvider) {